theRTB/ForzaGUI/README.md

   * enabled: Whether plugin is enabled or not
   * frame name: internal name of frame
     * anchor: tkinter anchor
     * relx: relative x position of the frame, from 0 to 1.
-Plugins are primarily placed in the top right frame of the GUI.
+Plugins are primarily placed in the top frame of the GUI.
     * rely: relative y position of the frame

 #### settings_guiled.json